Network resilience: Tipping points in ecological networks

-\textit{\textbf{Shallow Lakes.}} The existence of qualitative differences in the state of lakes has long been recognized \cite{gunderson2000ecological}.
-Shallow lakes can have two alternative equilibria: a clear state dominated by aquatic vegetation, and a turbid state characterized by high algal biomass \cite{scheffer1997ecology, scheffer1993alternative, janssen2014alternative}.
-Many ecological mechanisms are probably involved, and each of these states is relatively stable due to interactions among nutrients, the types of vegetation, and light penetration.
-The observed trends are: 1) rising nutrient level increases turbidity, 2) vegetation reduces and also depends on turbidity, and 3) light penetration limit the growth of vegetation below certain depth.
-In the clearwater state that is dominated by macrophytes, vegetation can stabilize such state in shallow lakes up to relatively high nutrient loadings \cite{scheffer1997ecology, scheffer1993alternative}.
-Once a system has switched to a turbid state dominated by phytoplankton, the system stays in such a state unless it receives a substantial nutrient reduction, which enables recolonization by plants.
+\textit{\textbf{Shallow Lakes.}} The existence of qualitative differences in the states of lakes has long been recognized \cite{gunderson2000ecological}.
+Shallow lakes can have two alternative equilibria: a clear state dominated by aquatic vegetation and a turbid state characterized by high algal biomass \cite{scheffer1993alternative}.
+Many ecological mechanisms are probably involved, and each of these states is relatively stable due to interactions among nutrients, the types of vegetation present, and light penetration.
+The observed trends are as follows: 1) increasing nutrient levels increase turbidity, 2) vegetation decreases and depends on turbidity, and 3) light penetration limits the growth of vegetation below certain depths.
+In the clearwater state, which is dominated by macrophytes, vegetation can stabilize this state in shallow lakes up to relatively high nutrient loadings \cite{scheffer1993alternative}.
+Once a system has switched to a turbid state dominated by phytoplankton, the system remains in such a state unless it experiences substantial nutrient reduction, which enables recolonization by plants.

-Scheffer et al. \cite{scheffer1993alternative} review evidence for the shift in shallow temperate lakes between clearwater, macrophyte-dominated states, and turbid, phytoplankton-dominated states.
-Transitions between states can be mediated by trophic relationships where fish and nutrients are the primary drivers \cite{gunderson2000ecological}.
-On one hand, the transition from a turbid to a clear state can be accomplished by decreasing stocks of planktivorous fish, which decreases the predation on herbivorous zooplankton.
+Scheffer et al. \cite{scheffer1993alternative} reviewed evidence for the shift in shallow temperate lakes between clearwater, macrophyte-dominated states, and turbid, phytoplankton-dominated states.
+Transitions between states can be mediated by trophic relationships, where fish and nutrients are the primary drivers \cite{gunderson2000ecological}.
+On the one hand, the transition from a turbid to a clear state can be accomplished by decreasing stocks of planktivorous fish, which decreases predation on herbivorous zooplankton.
 Consequently, populations of herbivorous zooplankton increase, leading to an increase in herbivory and a reduction in phytoplankton biomass.
-Besides, increased light penetration and available nutrients result in the establishment of vegetation \cite{scheffer1997ecology}.
+In addition, increased light penetration and increased amounts of available nutrients result in the establishment of vegetation \cite{scheffer1997ecology}.
 On the other hand, shifts from the clear to turbid state can result from overgrazing of benthic vegetation by fish or waterfowl \cite{scheffer1997ecology}.
-Also, the points where these two shifts happen are not the same, forming a hysteresis phase transition, as shown in Fig. \ref{ShallowLake_Hysteresis}.
+Additionally, the points at which these two shifts occur are not the same, forming a hysteresis phase transition, as shown in Fig. \ref{ShallowLake_Hysteresis}.